thenewguy/informer/README.rst

     )

-Include the URLconf in your project urls.py like this
+Include the URLconf in your project urls.py
 -----------------

 ::